Luke Littler beats Nathan Aspinall to win Players Championship Finals title

 Sunday’s final saw Littler storm ahead to take a 5-2 lead, but Aspinall continued to threaten and a brilliant fightback saw him throw a 127 checkout on the way to closing in on the world number one to trail 9-8.

-However, Littler remained composed and hit a checkout of 88 to secure the title.
+However, Littler remained composed and hit a checkout of 88 to secure the title, leaving only the World Masters and European Championship missing from his collection of major honours.

+Littler told ITV: “It wasn’t easy.
+I didn’t put myself high enough in the rankings, so it wasn’t easy to get to this final.
+But I’m very proud to get this one ticked off the list.
+Now there’s only two more to go.

+“Nathan has been playing very well, been playing well for a good few weeks now, but I just had to dig in at the end there.
+I know I played brilliant all tournament and I’m glad I got the job done.”

 Littler’s route to the final saw him secure a 10-5 victory over Chris Dobey in the last eight earlier on Sunday afternoon.